 The project photographs have been brought together in a hardcover book published and distributed internationally by Melbourne publisher M.33.
 Exhibition of the work in various countries is currently being planned.

 In between projects, I am carrying my camera roaming the streets and wandering the roads, looking to capture in my own way moments of people and places.

-Currently I am working on a project that will become a photographic book called “Nude Noir without Apology” documenting women in their nudity “without apology” where I exercise the choice of being open to more than one interpretation and opposing the way that most of society judging sex and nudity
+Currently I am working on a project that will become a photographic book called “Without Apology” documenting women in their nudity “without apology” where I exercise the choice of being open to more than one interpretation and opposing the way that some of society judging sex and nudity.